 Ah, Fosch thought.
-A human hybrid, an easy enough feat to produce.
-Already part fee, to produce four offspring’s.
-Each would mate and produce as many as they were able, increasing the sidhe genes.
+A human hybrid, easy enough to produce.
+It, the human hybrid, would already be part fee.
+And it would produce four offspring’s.
+Each would mate and produce as many as they were able, increasing the Sidhe genes.
 And those would produce as many as they could.
 And once Queen Titania deemed them Seelie enough, she would choose the ones that showed promise, pair them with her best.

 And the Seelie army would grow, Fosch thought, god knew by how many.

 “For how long?”
 Fosch asked.

 “The scion will be born and raised at court.
 You are allowed to visit and be presented as the sire, if you so wish.
 Once the four offsprings are produced, the scion can leave with you, or return to the mortal realm.”

 Fosch was quiet for a long time, contemplating the asking price for his brother’s life, along with a dozen others.
 He found that he didn’t regret his deed, the bargain, even the asking price.
 No, what stuck in his craw was the human part.

 He didn’t like humans, never made it a secret.
 Could even be why Oberon specified the human hybrid, Fosch mused.